 The island measures 1600 kilometres from north to south, and 580 kilometres from west to east at its widest point.
 Which means the surface equals that of France and the Benelux together.
 Antananarivo is the capital.
 Other main cities are Toamasina, Fianarantsoa, Mahajanga, Toliara, Antsiranana.

-Probably, people arrived at the island about 1500-2000 years ago, presumably from Southeast Asia.
+Probably, people arrived at the island about 2000 years ago, presumably from Southeast Asia.
 Today’s population has Southeast Asian roots, mixed with African and Arabian influences.
-The population has grown to about 19 million today, united by their language, Malagasy, which is spoken all over the island with only minor differences of dialect.
-French and since recently English are the other two official languages.
+The population has grown to about 20 million today, united by their language, Malagasy, which is spoken all over the island with only minor differences of dialect.
+French is the other two official language.

-The combination of unrivaled nature and a friendly population indeed makes Madagascar a first class tourist destination.
+The combination of unrivalled nature and a friendly population makes Madagascar a first class tourist destination.

 Treks & Trips

 Milay Trek: Amazing Waterfall